A Robust Method for Shift Detection in Time Series: Main Mathematical Results

-\begin{theorem} Let $(X_i)_{i\geq 1}$ be a near epoch dependent functional of an absolutely regular process such that assumption (A1) is satisfied.
-Moreover, let $h:\R^2\times \R\rightarrow \R$ be a measurable kernel such assumptions (A2) and (A3) hold.
-Then
+\begin{theorem} Let $\{X_i:\ {i\in\Z}\}$ be a near epoch dependent functional of an absolutely regular process such that assumption (C1) is satisfied and $h:\R^3\times \R\rightarrow \R$ a measurable kernel such that assumptions (C2) and (C3) hold.
+Then we have the following convergence in distribution:

-where $(W_1(\lambda),W_2(\lambda))$ is a two-dimensional Brownian motion with covariance structure
+where $\{W_1(\lambda),W_2(\lambda)\}$ is a two-dimensional Brownian motion with covariance structure